It's easy to install your own Seq instance in the cloud using an Azure Virtual Machine.

 In this step we'll create a new virtual machine to host Seq.
 If you're using a shared machine, you can skip this step.

-The recommended image for running Seq is the Windows Server 2012 R2 Datacenter compute image.
-You can provision this from New > Compute > _Windows Server 2012 R2 Datacenter as shown in the screenshot below.
+The recommended image for running Seq is the Windows Server 2019 Datacenter compute image.
+You can provision this from New > Compute > Windows Server 2019 Datacenter.

 See System Requirements for some suggestions regarding the tier to use.
 We've chosen the Standard D1 compute tier here.